BeyondTrust - Secure Remote Access and Privileged Access Management

 Understand Machine Identity Risk

-Identity Security Insights centralizes visibility and intelligence of identities, privileges, entitlements, and escalation paths for humans and machines, across domains.
+Identity Security Insights® serves as your identity visibility and intelligence platform (IVIP) layer, centralizing visibility across identities, privileges, entitlements, and escalation paths for human, machine, and agentic identities.

 • Discovers and analyzes all identities and their risks, including for service accounts, scripts, API keys, AI agents, orphaned and shadow accounts, and more.